Ethnicity and immigration

 Understanding Society has four key elements that enable extensive research of ethnicity and across ethnic groups over time:

 - an emphasis on ethnicity-related questions in the survey as a whole.

-- a boost sample of over 6,000 adults from all ethnic minority groups (designed to reach at least 1,000 in each of five ethnic groups: Indian, Pakistani, Bangladeshi, Black Caribbean and Black African), in addition to over 5,500 in the main, nationally representative sample.
+- a ethnic minority boost (EMB) sample of over 6,000 adults from all ethnic minority groups (designed to reach at least 1,000 in each of five ethnic groups: Indian, Pakistani, Bangladeshi, Black Caribbean and Black African), in addition to over 5,500 in the main, nationally representative sample.

 - an additional five minutes of questions with an ethnicity focus, which are asked of only a subsection of the whole Study.